-Recently, I was in the Market Hall Foods (formerly The Pasta Shop), which carries a selection of artisan chocolates (many local SFBA), and saw that they had Feve.
+Recently, I was in the Market Hall Foods, which carries a selection of artisan chocolates (many local SFBA), and saw that they had Feve.
 I have loved Feve since it was Au Coeur de Chocolat because chocolatier Shawn Williams makes such inventive delicious chocolates, so I picked up a pack of their Praline Bars.

 I last saw these distinctively curvy bars a few years ago at a chocolate salon, and while cute and delicious, they were not travel hardy.
 They melted in the heat between SF and Oakland, losing their curves but not their taste.
 So I was excited to see that I can buy them locally and they now come in form-fitting sturdy plastic cases.

 The pack included 3 varieties: crunchy peanut butter, crispy hazelnut and corn nut.
 Milk chocolate shells surround dark ganaches that taste exactly as expected down to the crunch.
 You don’t need a key to know which one you are eating.

 As a peanut butter lover, I enjoyed that one most, although I would prefer a more “crunchy peanut butter” or gritty “smooth peanut butter” texture.
 In these bars, crispy bits of thin cookies/crepes called feuilletine give them their crunch.
 It makes for a smaller crunch: crispy instead of crunchy.
 I assume this is done to counteract the problems of keeping high-oil fillings like nuts from breaking down the shell, but I still hope someone will solve this someday and give me my perfect peanut butter chocolate.

 Crispy hazelnut is similar: a gianduja filling with extra crispiness from the feuilletine.
 If you prefer Nutella to peanut butter, this is for you.